DanielSatria02/MrRonyassignment/README.md

 ## Details:

-<details><summary>Hello, during my time at Cakrwala this repository was the one i made for the first assignment that Mr. Rony gave me.</summary><p>
+<details><summary>Hello, during my time at Cakrawala this repository was the one i made for the assignments that Mr. Rony gave me.</summary><p>

 ## Details on the first Assignment: (Due: 08 March, 2025)